How Does SEO Work?

 - Social Media – sharing content through your company’s social media pages is a great way to promote your brand.
 If you develop a reputation for good content, you are more likely to get others to share and comment.
 Social media is also another way to interact with your customer base.
 For instance, you can share positive reviews and respond to negative reviews or misconceptions about your brand.

 - Newsletters – similar to blogging, creating a newsletter with valuable, shareable content can go a long way toward raising a brand’s visibility.

-From our office in East Hanover, NJ, NetLZ Consulting provides professional, high-quality web design and development to clients in the New York and New Jersey metropolitan area in addition to clients around the country and internationally as well.
+From our office in East Hanover, NJ, NetLZ Consulting provides professional, high-quality web design and development, and all digital marketing services to clients in the New York and New Jersey metropolitan area in addition to clients around the country and internationally.